Frequently Asked Questions

 Practice rooms, with upright pianos, on the River Campus are located in the basement of the Spurrier building (located between the Towers athletic field and Susan B. Anthony Hall).
 A map of rooms can be found here.
 The building is generally open between 8 a.m. and midnight during the academic year.
 Additional practice rooms with grand pianos are available in Strong Auditorium for music majors or those taking hour-long piano lessons with at the Eastman School of Music.

-In addition, 3 private percussion rooms are available, also in Spurrier.
+In addition, there are four (4) private percussion rooms available, also in Spurrier.
 Students must provide their own drumset.
-Rooms can accommodate two (2) sets, so if more than three students request rooms, sharing shall commence.
+Rooms can accommodate two (2) sets, so if more than four students request rooms, sharing shall commence.
 At that time, students sharing the room will be notified and will be responsible for arranging schedules for use.
 Drum battles are discouraged.

 These rooms are kept locked.
 Students may get keys from the Music Department.
 The cost is $20 ($10 fee, plus a refundable $10 deposit).
 See Jimmy Warlick in Dewey 1-339 or Elaine Stroh in Dewey 1-316.